 This easy slow cooker beef curry took me under 5 minutes to “prepare”, then 6 hours later I was eating it!
 Fix and forget at its finest!

 Life isn’t a competition – and neither is cooking.
 It’s OK to use a jar of sauce!
+Slow cooker curry sauces for beef simply mean you don’t have to buy lots of individual spices (and get stuck with them).
 Each time I visit my sibling I tend to get “gifted” a random jar of sauce.
 I’ve never been one for buying jars of sauces as I do just make my own – and, there are too many on the shelves to even start to choose from!

 The jar of sauce I was gifted was a Waitrose Low Fat Biryani Sauce.
 I must’ve been gifted this as my sibling’s diet finished 🙂